duckietown/docs-robotarium/book/opmanual_autolab/30_Watchtowers/32_watchtower19-B.md

 ## Extension to a traffic light {#howto-traffic-light-WT19B}
 Those steps are not meant to be done in a series, so pay attention to the signs on where to return to the standard instructions of the watchtower.
-Note: Make sure to build the assemblies as many times as they are indicated in the black box (either once or twice).
+Make sure to build the assemblies as many times as they are indicated in the black box (either once or twice).

 ### Step 31